-Highly pathogenic avian influenza (HPAI) is present throughout the Eastern United States, and has been detected in three locations in Connecticut (as of early 2022).
-The USDA Animal and Plant Health Inspection Service is keeping track of 2022 Detections of Highly Pathogenic Avian Influenza in Wild Birds.
+Highly pathogenic avian influenza (HPAI) remains present throughout the Eastern United States, including in Connecticut.
+The USDA Animal and Plant Health Inspection Service is keeping track of 2022-2023 Detections of Highly Pathogenic Avian Influenza in Wild Birds.

 There are three important things you need to know about this situation:

 - Our food supply is safe.
 Food is safe because the United States has the strongest avian influenza surveillance system in the world.
 We actively look for the disease and educate the public and producers on the most appropriate practices to ensure health and safety, as well as provide compensation to affected producers to encourage disease reporting.

 - The risk to humans is low.
 No human infections with these viruses have been detected, and the Centers for Disease Control and Prevention (CDC) considers the risk to people from these HPAI H5 infections in wild birds, backyard flocks, and commercial poultry to be low.

 - U.S. Department of Agriculture (USDA) and its partners, including DEEP and the CT Department of Agriculture, will continue to do everything they can to support states and producers.
 USDA is coordinating closely with state officials and other federal departments on rigorous surveillance, reporting, and control efforts.